 Adding a favicon to WordPress is an easy process.
-The latest WordPress versions allow to add it right from the Live Customizer.
-You should just login to your dashboard and then go to Appearance -> Customize menu in your admin panel.
+The latest WordPress versions allow you to add it right from the Live Customizer.
+You should just log in to your dashboard and then go to Appearance -> Customize menu in your admin panel.

 Once you get to the Live Customizer, select the ‘Site Identity’ tab

 and you will see the options to upload a website logo, add a site title and a tagline as well as upload a site icon.
 Click the ‘Select Site Icon’ button